The-Erebus-Project/Keres/README.md

 }
 ```
 Once connected - the entry in nodes table will change it's status to "Idle".
 This means the node is connected and ready to work.
+##### Strict vs Non-strict modes
+Starting from version **1.1.0** of **Nyx**, a project now has a **Strict** flag available, which can be set/changed in project settings.
+Essentially - this flag regulates the nodes admission policy:
+- If the project is **Strict** - only nodes with registered ID's are able to connect to it.
+If a non-registered or empty node ID is provided - that node is not admissed.
+- If the project is not set as Strict:
+  - If node have provided a non-empty node ID - it is processed by "strict" rules (i.e. registration is validated).
+  - If node ID was not specified (empty string) - Nyx creates a temporary node entity (it doesn't get persisted to DB and only exists as long as node is connected) and returns the generated node ID back to the client.
+Once the node is disconnected - that entity is discarded.

+This addition allows user to create "dynamic" projects, where the amount of nodes is not pre-defined and can vary depending on the tasks or deployment types.